coffeescript6/discuss/README.md

 ### Modernizing Output

 CoffeeScript’s output should be modernized as much as possible.
 Fat arrows should output as fat arrows, destructuring should output as destructuring, etc. But this should be the **last priority**—it makes our source code cleaner, and debugging eventually easier when ES2015 features are supported natively in runtimes, but otherwise ES2015 output has little benefit for developers.
 That said, *new* features, especially ES2015+ ones, should be output as ES2015+ code.
 We shouldn’t duplicate the work of the Babel team, implementing ES5 polyfills.
 The modernized output might be implemented as part of an effort to create a [new compiler](./Compiler.md), or as a [flag in the current one](https://github.com/coffeescript6/discuss/issues/34).

-### Public Roadmap

-The [coffeescript6 repo](https://github.com/coffeescript6) is a big step in the right direction toward remedying the issue defining CoffeeScript’s currently unclear future.
-When we reach a consensus, our plan should be posted on [coffeescript.org](http://coffeescript.org/) and the [README for the coffee-script repo](https://github.com/jashkenas/coffeescript).

-### Leadership

-We also should come up with a defined leadership structure and formal process for approving features and syntax.
-As great as @jashkenas is, a language that so many people depend on should not be subject to the whims of one person.
-[The leadership question is one that needs to be worked out.](https://github.com/coffeescript6/discuss/issues/3)

-## Name

-The “CoffeeScript 6.0” name was chosen as a name for the discussion of how to modernize CoffeeScript in response to ES6.
-It is not intended as the name of any new compiler.

-There’s no need for something fancy or new.
-We already have considerable recognition under the name “CoffeeScript,” so we should keep it.
-Let’s refer to the soon-to-be-old compiler as the Legacy CoffeeScript compiler, and the new one—well, “it’s just CoffeeScript.”

 ## Open Questions